|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Bitters are essential in the bar and a key ingredient for many cocktails, from the martini to the Sazerac and beyond.
+Bitters are essential in the bar and a key ingredient for many cocktails, from the martini to the old-fashioned and beyond.
 While it's great to have popular brands like Angostura or Scrappy's in stock, it's quite easy to make your own using this basic bitters recipe.
-Also, personalizing the recipe to your own taste by using a variety of herbs and spices will give you room to experiment and create many unique flavor profiles.
-While this recipe will yield an aromatic style of bitters with an emphasis on orange, experiment with something different like salty-sour celery or flowery lavender.

-Great for overall use in a variety of cocktails, bitters actually have culinary uses in sauces, soups, dressings, and pie fillings as well.
-Just a couple of drops can enhance the flavor of savory preparations and bitters are used in flavoring sodas and ice creams, too.
-Don't be afraid to try them out.
+Great for cocktails, bitters have culinary uses in sauces, soups, dressings, and pie fillings as well.
+Just a couple of drops can enhance the flavor of savory preparations, and bitters are used to flavor sodas and ice cream, too.